KostarevVI/rehab-device/README.md

 *This project was developed for Huawei R&D department during its partnership with SPbSTU (Intelligent transport systems course).*

 ### Glossary
-***Translingual neurostimulation (TLNS)*** — way to directly and simultaneously activate multiple brain networks by natural spike flow generated on the periphery.
+***Translingual neurostimulation (TLNS)*** — a way to directly and simultaneously activate multiple brain networks by natural spike flow generated on the periphery.
 The non-invasive and safe “injection” of natural neural activity into damaged neural network initiates the recovery process, based on mechanisms of activity-dependent plasticity (form of neuroplasticity).
 It uses sequenced patterns of  electrical stimulation on the anterior dorsal surface of the tongue to stimulate the trigeminal and  facial  nerves.